mortizm1988/mortizm1988.github.io/_pages/about.md

 - Private Firms and Offshore Finance (with Juan Imbet)
     - [Pre-print](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4557679).

+- Industry Information and The Market for Top Executives (with Francisco Urzúa and Paolo Volpin)

 ## 🛠️ Work in Progress
 - How are the Gains from Corporate Tax Evasion Distributed? (with Juan Imbet and Vincent Tena). **First draft soon**.

-- Top Executive Turnover and Informational Frictions (with Francisco Urzúa and Paolo Volpin). **First draft soon**.